schil227/FantasticAdventuresOfDizzyFair/README.md

  * Birds/Bats do less damage and move in (more) predictable patterns
  * Ants/mice do less damage, and mice in the sewers move in (more) predictable patterns
  * Guillotines in the town move in predictable patterns
- * Damage from torches, lava bombs, Triceratops, and Leprechaun are all reduced
+ * Damage from several different sources have been reduced reduced
  * Added more frames to jump on the log that comes down the waterfall between the town and Yolkfolk tree-village.
- * Reduced how quickly the Oxygen meter goes down during the bubble mini-game
+ * Reduced how quickly the Oxygen meter decreases during the bubble mini-game
  * Removed an especially tedious raindrop in the graveyard near the end of the game
- * Fixed a bug where the last star can be collected twice, which soft-locks the player at the very end of the game
+ * Fixed a bug where the last star can be collected twice (which soft-locks the player at the very end of the game)
  * Removed the (partial) invulnerability glitch
  * Fixed a glitch were lower-priority items are displayed instead of high-priority items (e.g. the star-plant object had priority over the plank object)